lucasbpaiva/Libft/README.md

 	```

 ## Detailed Library Description
 The library contains a wide variety of utilities categorized by their structural behaviors.
-Every function is engineered to handle extreme bounds, edge cases and NULL-pointer defenses safely.
+Every function is engineered to handle edge cases and NULL-pointer inputs safely.

 ### 1. Libc Functions (Standard Replacements)
 These functions precisely replicate the behavior of standard functions found within `<ctype.h>`, `<string.h>` and `<stdlib.h>`.